fontforge/fontforge.github.io/en-US/about/site/index.md

 Once you are logged in, you will be able to click the small 'GitHub' link in the footer's roundel.

 There is also a link to [prose.io](http://prose.io) which is a more elegant way to edit files on Git Hub.

+## Contributors ##

+1. George Williams, primary author of all of FontForge and most of the site's contents
+2. Bevan Stephens, primary visual designer of this website
+3. Dave Crossland
+4. Brian Zick

+TODO This should list all the contributors to the website.